cyber-defence-campus/mole/docs/02-Usage.md

 > **Cost Disclaimer:** The AI analysis feature may incur charges from your LLM provider, depending on their API pricing.
 Costs can vary based on the selected model, the complexity and length of each analysis, and the number of paths analyzed.
 Be sure to review your provider’s pricing structure before running bulk analyses.

+> **Privacy Disclaimer**: When using the AI analysis feature, information from the current binary - such as code, symbols, strings, comments, and other contextual data - may be sent to the configured OpenAI-compatible endpoint for processing. **Do not use this feature on binaries containing sensitive, proprietary, or confidential information**, as the data may be transmitted to a third party.
+Use this functionality at your own discretion and in accordance with your organization’s security policies.

 ## Headless Mode
 Use *Mole* with the `-h` flag to display detailed usage information.
 The example below demonstrates how to run *Mole* on one of the unit tests (make sure to build them first by running `cd test/ && make`):
 ```